Amsterdam Crusaders: Eurobowls, FLE and NFLE

-The Crusaders joined the European elite by reaching the Eurobowl final in 1988, with upset wins over the London Ravens and Berlin Adler in the quarter and semi finals of the European Football League EFL tournament, only to lose against the Helsinki Roosters (35–14) in the EuroBowl championship final game.
+The Crusaders joined the European elite by reaching the Eurobowl final in 1988, with upset wins over the London Ravens and Berlin Adler in the quarter and semi-finals of the European Football League EFL tournament, only to lose against the Helsinki Roosters (35–14) in the EuroBowl championship final game.
 The Roosters ran a power wishbone attack with Mike Kane, former All-American running back at CSUN.
 He scored 4 TDs and was elected the game's MVP.
 In 1989 Amsterdam again reached the final, unfortunately losing a thriller 27–23 to the Legnano Frogs (Italy).
 In 1990, the "third Crusade" ended in Manchester (UK) when the Manchester Spartans defended three drives from the Crusaders in the 4th quarter to progress on their way to a European title.

-Finally, the Crusaders managed to claim the big prize.
-In 1991 the Amsterdam Crusaders won Eurobowl V with a 21–20 win over the Berlin Adler in Offenbach, with safety Najib Nakad blocking a Berlin PAT to secure a hard-fought win and became European champions.
-Later that year the Amsterdam Crusaders played a regular season exhibition game against San Francisco State University.
+In 1991, the Amsterdam Crusaders won Eurobowl V with a 21–20 win over the Berlin Adler in Offenbach, with safety Najib Nakad blocking a Berlin PAT to secure a hard-fought win and became European champions.
+Later that year, the Amsterdam Crusaders played a regular season exhibition game against San Francisco State University.
 A year later, Eurobowl VI was added to the "Cru" trophy cabinet with a 42–21 win over Torino Giaguari (Italy) at Uppsala, Sweden.
-Incredibly, 1993 saw the Crusaders reach their 5th Eurobowl final in six years, this time in the illustrious setting of the Heysel Stadium, Brussels.
+1993 saw the Crusaders reach their 5th Eurobowl final in six years, this time in the setting of the Heysel Stadium, Brussels.
 In a fantastic game, the London Olympians proved too strong for the Crusaders.

 1994 saw the Amsterdam Crusaders leave the Dutch competition to join the Football League of Europe.
 Regular games against Finnish, English, German, Italian and Swedish teams made for a fascinating competition.
 However, this league lasted only two seasons before folding due to large costs.

 The "Cru" returned to Dutch competition in 1996 and set about building up the club to include flag football, youth and senior teams.

 During the lifetime of the NFL Europe, the Amsterdam Crusaders provided the Amsterdam Admirals with the bulk of national players coming out of the Netherlands.
 Amsterdam Crusader coaches have often been involved in the coaching staff of the Dutch Lions - the Netherlands' national team.

 The Amsterdam Crusaders have signed former NFL players.
 Romeo Bandison played for the Cleveland Browns and Washington Redskins of the NFL.
 Glenn Dennison who played for the New York Jets and won a Super Bowl ring with the Washington Redskins, before signing and playing for the Crusaders in 1989.